 Have the following prepared

-- Initial inventory count on spreadsheet
+- Initial inventory count on a spreadsheet

-- Detailed list of outstanding sales orders
+- A detailed list of outstanding sales orders

 - Detailed list of outstanding purchase orders

 - Detailed list of pending customer and vendor returns (RMAs)

 - Bank balance information including statements, outstanding checks, and deposits